How To Become A Minimalist In 30 Days

 Do what’s your priority for your day.
 If you have a to-do list, then start with it.

-Don’t waste the most productive hours of your day on social media.
+Try to be mindful of your social media usage.
+Don’t waste the most productive hours of your day on it.

 Try to keep this rule and stay away from social media until noon.